bessfernandez/coherent/README.markdown

 Now you can build your application by running `distil`.
 The first thing you'll notice is that Distil checks out the Coherent source code into the `ext/coherent` folder.
 You can always update that folder so you're tracking the latest and greatest version of the library.

+To see the result of all this _hard_ work, launch your default browser and view the `index.html` file in the demo application by typing:

+    distil launch

-Point your favourite browser at the `build` folder and it should load a page that looks like the following:
+You should see a page similar to the following:

 <div style="margin: 0 auto; width:336px;">
 <img src="http://coherentjs.org/wordpress/wp-content/uploads/2009/12/CoherentSampleGallery.png" alt="" title="Coherent Sample Gallery" width="336" height="290">